SonicTHI/SaveOurShip2Experimental/README.md

 When updating to a new SOS2EXP version: Make sure to delete the old folder then extract the new one.

-You can report issues or give feedback here or in #save-our-ship on [Radian Helix Media discord](https://discord.gg/GK7nqgu) - **read the server rules and mention that you are using the experimental build**. **Make sure you are on the latest version, check the [SOS2EXP dev sheet](https://docs.google.com/spreadsheets/d/1XSeMCsOtBsbAOLYFbgYUpxyV4ot8L2pSeWMTwzAUCiM/edit#gid=0) before reporting and if possible try replicating the bug with only the required mods installed**.
+You can report issues or give feedback here or in #save-our-ship on [Radian Helix Media discord](https://discord.gg/GK7nqgu) - **read the server rules and mention what SOS2EXP version you are on**. **Make sure you are on the latest version, check the [SOS2EXP dev sheet](https://docs.google.com/spreadsheets/d/1XSeMCsOtBsbAOLYFbgYUpxyV4ot8L2pSeWMTwzAUCiM/edit#gid=0) before reporting and if possible try replicating the bug with only the required mods installed**.

 An updated version of the Creation kit is also [available](https://github.com/SonicTHI/SaveOurShip2CreationKit).
 Only use it with SOS2EXP.